AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_video_source_ios.md

     agoraKit.setExternalVideoSource(true, useTexture: true, encodedFrame: true)
     ```

 2. Implement the custom video source.
 Once the custom video source is enabled, you need to implement video capturing using APIs from outside the SDK.
-In the sample project, we define a class called `AgoraCameraSourcePush` class that captures video frames using the native methods of the system.
+For example, the [sample project](https://github.com/AgoraIO/API-Examples/tree/dev/3.6.200/iOS/APIExample/Examples/Advanced/CustomVideoSourcePush) defines the `AgoraCameraSourcePush` class that captures video frames using the native methods of the system.

     ```swift
     // Swift